Hotrod369/Reddit-Scraper-Analyzer/README.md

 ```

 **subreddit:** Specify the subreddit from which you want to scrape data.
 Multiple subreddits can be scraped by separating with a `+` like this `"subreddit1+subreddit2+subreddit3"`

 **client_id & client_secret:** Your Reddit application's credentials.

 **username & password:** Your Reddit account credentials for authentication.

 **user_agent:** A descriptive user agent to help Reddit identify your script.

-**post_sort, method and limit:** Defines how you want to sort the posts and the number of posts to scrape.
+**post_sort, method, and limit:** Defines how you want to sort the posts and the number of posts to scrape.

 **notes:** Additional notes or parameters for reference.

 **karma_threshold & account_age_threshold:** Criteria for analyzing and identifying potential bots.

 ### 2. Running the app